RodrickJones/sudoku/README.md

 * Listeners for cell value changes and cell domain changes
 * Reduction of the available cell options based on the current game board
 * Undoing/Redoing of actions
+* Graphical hints for when a cell is incorrect

 #### Planned features
 * Generation of a sudoku puzzle
-* Graphical hints for when a cell is incorrect
-* Solving of the puzzle, both step by step or in full
+* Solving of the puzzle
 * Multiple implementations of puzzle solvers